 “What do you want me to do about it?”

 “How about letting me stay forever?”

-Joanne shifts to her left for a bit, eyeing Jacky cautiously.
+Joanne shifted to her left for a bit, eyeing Jacky cautiously.
 “What’s going on here?”

 “I made up my mind.”